 - The interest payed over the bond higher encourages purchase - The lifetime of the bond this is how long the money is out of circulation mostly held collateral in bitcoin.
-When then the crypto Stablecoin (System) Targe Stabilisation etMechanism Durati onInteres Governmerket started to recover, many sold their NuBits putting t(token)arge pressure on the guardians who were now forced to buy Nubits USD Voting Voted Voted DAO the crash.
-This under-collateralized NuBits to a point where (NuShares) uardians ran out of collateral, the currency lost its BitBay [19] None Voting Unlimi tellone DAO price guarantee, and the peg could no longer be maintained (BitBay) Anchor[20] Basis[21] USD Oracle 5 years Voted NuBits provides an example of the main flaw of the DAO securities model, it requires trust in the mechanism, which lacks when it is needed most: in a down market.
-Ampleforth [22]
+When then the crypto Stablecoin Stabilisation Governance started to recover, many sold their NuBits putting (System) TargetMechanism DurationIntere est(token) arge pressure on the guardians who were now forced to buy NuBits for fewer bitcoins than they bought then for during Nubits USD Voting Voted Voted DAO the crash.
+This under-collateralized NuBits to a point where (NuShares) guardians ran out of collateral, the currency lost its BitBay [19] None Voting UnlimiteMone DAO price guarantee, and the peg could no longer be maintained.
+(BitBay) Anchor[20] NuBits provides an example of the main flaw of the Basis[21] USD Oracle 5 Voted DAO securities model, it requires trust in the mechanism, which L J years lacks when it is needed most: in a down market.
+Ampleforth [22] - of when the money supply should be expanded or retracted still needs to be made in a decentralised way.
+Consequently this is where the largest differences between the existing stablecoins lie.

 These techniques have the potential to stabilise a currency without any collateral being needed.
-However, the choice of when the money supply should be expanded or retracted still needs to be made in a decentralised way.
-Consequently this is where the largest differences between the existing stablecoins lie.
+However, the choice a) Self stabilisation mechanisms: